plone/documentation/docs/classic-ui/page-templates/index.md

 Templates can actually render any mime type you find useful: markdown `.md` files, or latex, or `text/plain`

-You could, if you wanted, create a Page Template that rendered `application/json` but there are better ways to do that directly from a browser view.
+You could, if you wanted, create a page template that rendered `application/json` but there are better ways to do that directly from a browser view.

 The point here is that you are not limited to templates creating only HTML.

 ### Overriding Existing Templates

-Your first journey in page templates may be overriding a Plone Core template or a template from an add-on.
+Your first journey in page templates may be overriding a Plone backend core template or a template from an add-on.
 The recommended approach is to use [z3c.jbot](https://pypi.org/project/z3c.jbot/) and to put your customized templates onto the filesystem and version controlled.

 This document is meant to simply describe the development of templates.

-* `Create your own add-on`_
+* `Create your own add-on`
   which you can use to contain your page templates on the file system.

-* Use the `z3c.jbot`_ Plone helper add-on to override existing page templates.
+* Use the `z3c.jbot` Plone helper add-on to override existing page templates.
-  This is provided in the `sane_plone_addon_template`_ add-in, no separate set-up needed.
+  This is provided in the `sane_plone_addon_template` add-in, no separate set-up needed.

-* `z3c.jbot`_ can override page templates (``.pt`` files) for views, viewlets, old style page templates and portlets.
+* `z3c.jbot` can override page templates (``.pt`` files) for views, viewlets, old style page templates and portlets.
-  In fact it can override any ``.pt`` file in the Plone source tree.
+  In fact, it can override any ``.pt`` file in the Plone source tree.

 ### Creating your own Templates